sahajre/gistify/README.md

 I am planning to write technical blog posts and intend to include gist as and when necessary.
 To make my life easier (and yours, if it resonates with you), this is a smalll program, which can create individual gists easily with just a simple command.

 Usage:
 * Create Github access token.
+Go to: https://github.com/settings/tokens, click "Generate New Token", select gist
 * Set environment variable GISTIFY_TOKEN with the generated token.
   For example, on MacOS, Linux: `$ export GISTIFY_TOKEN="..."`
-* Change to directory where your files are from which gist to be created
+* Change to target directory
-* Execute `gistify` command
+* Execute `gistify` command.
   For example, `$ gistify ".*.go"`